-Get started · Cloudflare Security Center docs
+Get started

 Under Perform initial scan, click Start scan.

 The initial Security Insights scan will start.
 The initial scan time depends on the number of IT assets in all the domains of your Cloudflare account.
-When the scan is complete, the status of the page will change from Scan in Progress to Last Scan Completed:
+When the scan is complete, the status of the page will change from Scan in Progress to Last scan performed on:

 <DATE_TIME>.